jaedyno15/ctf_writeups/_posts/space_heroes/2023-04-22-Sanity-Check-In-Space-SpaceHeroes.markdown

 ---

+<h1> Description </h1>

+Man, web exploitation sure is fun.
+Sometimes you just need to go back to the basics, you know what I mean?
+Everything you need to get started on your journey to becoming a web master is here.

+p.s: You can make anything space themed if you try hard enough.

+---

-Loading up the website we see an image of a robot which hints at needing to check the robots.txt file (file listing the urls that webscrapers like google are allowed/disallowed to display).
+Loading up the website given we see an image of a robot which hints at needing to check the robots.txt file (file listing the urls that webscrapers like google are allowed/disallowed to display).
 So adding it to the url takes you there and we see that the disallowed site is **/humans.txt**.
 <img src="/ctf_writeups/assets/images/robot.jpeg"  width="30%" height="30%">

 Once we head to that page, we see an image of an astronaut holding a cookie and saying "You look pretty human, but we have to be sure.
 Go eat something and come back here".
 Again the image is a clue and we know to look at the cookies of the site.